 Watching with interest is Rāroa Normal Intermediate School Deputy Principal Matt Boucher, who is taking the group of Year 8 students through a trial of a new curriculum resource he has written, called Safe speeds around schools.
 This has been published by Waka Kotahi; you can download it from the link at the bottom of this page.

-The unit has 3 lessons related to the changes being made to speed limits around New Zealand’s schools.
+The unit has 3 lessons related to speed limits around New Zealand’s schools.
 The curriculum unit is designed to build on these changes by giving young people a rich local context for persuasive writing, presentations and hands-on science.

-Lesson 1 includes learning about Road to Zero, New Zealand’s road safety plan.
-Students brainstorm hazards and road safety measures and produce a piece of persuasive writing.
+In Lesson 1, students brainstorm hazards and road safety measures and produce a piece of persuasive writing.

 The second lesson is hands-on science.
 The marble launcher experiment introduces the idea that something moving at greater speed exerts more force in a collision.
 Then students move outside and get running, to test how speed affects stopping time.